trimble-oss/website-modus-bootstrap.trimble.com/content/components/buttons.md

 ## Icon Buttons

-Modus has built in support for both icon only buttons and buttons with both icons and text.
+Modus has built-in support for both icon only buttons and buttons with both icons and text.

 ### Text and Icons